red-hat-data-services/odh-deployer/CONTRIBUTING.md

 If you want to update documentation, [README.md](README.md) is the file you're looking for.

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
+When contributing to this repository, please first discuss the change you wish to make via GitHub issue, email, or any other method with the owners of this repository before making a change.

 ## How to contribute code to odh-deployer